ShamilBiktimirov/astro-basics/README.md

 ## Contributors

-This repository is primarily developed and maintained by Shamil Biktimirov.
+This repository is primarily developed and maintained by **Shamil Biktimirov**.

-The project has also benefited from contributions, discussions, testing, bug fixes, refactoring, minor enhancements, and feedback by Ms. Fatima Alnaqbi
+The project has also benefited from contributions, discussions, testing, bug fixes, refactoring, enhancements, and feedback by **Ms. Fatima Alnaqbi**

 Unless explicitly stated otherwise, contributors are not considered authors of the software for citation purposes.